 When she heard of DHRC’s WDIL project Ambika encouraged Ram Prasad to become a member of a self-help group (SHG), for which he qualified given his condition and disability.
 He took her advice and registered with a group in Siddhalekh Municipality, and they take it in turns to attend meetings, or go together.

-Their group has 31 members, of whom 9 people have started livelihoods.
-Most have opted for keeping goats, but Ambika decided to start a pop-up stall selling popular Nepalese snacks such as chatpate and panipuri to passers-by on a road half an hour’s walk from their home.
+Their group has 31 members, of whom most opted for keeping goats, but Ambika decided to start a pop-up stall selling popular Nepalese snacks such as chatpate and panipuri to passers-by, on a road half an hour’s walk from their home.